 Both of these phases are relevant to the K$\Gamma$ model even in the mean-field level, and thus we investigate these phases precisely.
 From now on we call the nematic phase nematic Kitaev spin liquid (NKSL) and the Kekul\'e phase Kekul\'e-Kitaev spin liquid (KKSL).

 From the mean-field approximation and the exact diagonalization, we discover a vast region of NKSL and KKSL with a broken threefold rotation symmetry.
 Both of these phases can be regarded as quantum spin analogues of liquid crystals~\cite{Kivelson1998}.
-Our theory gives a very simple and fundamental realization for such quantum liquid crystals.
-We stress that these phases can only be discovered by the methods which treat itinerant Majorana fermions directly.
-This is the most significant advantage of our developed methods.
+These phases are enabled to be discovered by the methods which treat itinerant Majorana fermions directly.

 In this Letter, we study a phase diagram of the finite-field K$\Gamma$ model using the third-order perturbation.
 The effective model is an interacting Majorana model with four-body and six-body interactions~\cite{Bravyi2010,Vijay2015,Affleck2017,Li2018,Kamiya2018,Wamer2018,Rahmani2019,Rahmani2019review,Li2019,Tummuru2021}.
 Based on the mean-field solution and the exact diagonalization, we find the phase diagram is rich enough to predict various exotic spin liquids like NKSL and KKSL.